IRTF-HRPC/drafts/draft-shmoo-async.md

 Meeting online introduces new and novel challenges to in-person meetings.
 Getting people online in a synchronous meeting is generally difficult and demanding on everyone.
 High costs include logistics and  The difficulty grows exponentially with the number and diversity of desired participants.
 If the meeting participants cut accross different timezones, participation to such a meeting requires a real committment and sacrifice from many participants.
 Although the synchronous voice/video meetings imitate face-to-face meetings, they fall short in terms of productivity in serious ways.
 Particularly when meetings are large, synchronous discussion at scale is usually questionable, and the real outputs rarely justify the investment needed from everyone in orser to participate.

 By contrast, well-structured asynchronous meetings have pacing and mixed-methods that gives participants an opportunity to participate in the ways which work for them, and when they can.
-Especially during a global crisis, but really whenever one is expected to participate in remote work, asynchronous meetings are more compatible with individuals' limitations because they can adapt their participation to their realities - removing the liklihood of the clashes, which are seemingly ever present in synchronous meetings.
+Especially during a global crisis, but really whenever one is expected to participate in remote work, asynchronous meetings are more compatible with individuals' limitations because they can adapt their participation to their realities - removing the liklihood of time clashes, which are seemingly ever present in synchronous meetings.

 Since email is ubiquitous, mailing list software can be the centerpiece of an asynchronous meeting toolchain.
 This is particularly smooth for IETF participants given the established and discplined use of mailing lists for IETF work.
 Throughout the 2020 pandemic arrangements for virtual IETF meetings there has been a noticable persistence in "taking it to the list" when co-chairs seek to build consensus, even though in theory there are a reduced number of barriers for an engaged IETF participant to join an online meeting.
-This indicates that even during synchronous, online IETF meetings that activity on mailing lists is still important.
+This indicates that even during synchronous, online IETF meeting activity on mailing lists is still important.

 # How